zaidsaiyed/clipboard_monitoring/README.md

 `python clipboard_monitor.py`
 2. The program window will appear, displaying the current contents of the clipboard (if any).
 3. Copy some text to the clipboard (e.g. using Ctrl+C).
 4. The new clipboard contents will be displayed in the text box, and a notification sound will be played.
-The program window will also be brought up to the front.
+The program window will also be brought to the front.